chrispap95/Tracksters/README.md

                      - Value of delta.
   directed           : 0
-                     - Create directed or undirected graph. filePrepend        :
+                     - Create directed or undirected graph. geometry           : D76
-                     - String to prepend location of all files geometry           : D76
                      - Value of geometry.
   input              : 500